Coquitlam River: Setting

 The Coquitlam River is located within the Coquitlam River Watershed, which has a total area of 340 km^{2} and formed during the last glacial advance.
 The watershed is split into two sections, the upper and lower Coquitlam River Watershed.
 Its source is Disappointment Lake, which is in the Coast Mountains near Indian Arm.
 It flows south into Coquitlam Lake, a reservoir behind the Coquitlam Dam.
 The Coquitlam River then continues past the dam flowing south until it reaches the Fraser River at the border between Coquitlam and Port Coquitlam.

 The Coquitlam River spans a total of 18 km from the dam to its outlet and receives sediment and water from 30 tributaries.
 It is a meandering river with various features such as large boulders, riffles, undercut banks, sidebars, islands, oxbow lakes, large woody debris and small woody debris.
 The sediment that is carried in the river is composed of glacial sands, gravel, clays, silts and some boulders.
 The primary source of this sediment is Or Creek which supplies large amounts of cobbles, sand and silts.
 The Coquitlam River is also located in a coastal western hemlock biogeoclimatic zone.

 This climatic zone and its position on a mountain means that it has a mean annual precipitation of 3498 mm.
 The mean daily discharge is roughly 14.35 m^{3}/s, however due to the high annual precipitation, the discharge can regularly increase to anywhere between 20 m^{3}/s and 50 m^{3}/s.
 These high discharge events have been known to last a couple days following larger precipitation events.
 The river also has a long history of flooding with the largest known flood on record occurring in 1921.
 This flood resulted in a discharge of 665 m^{3}/s and the second largest flood occurred in 1961 with a discharge of 476 m^{3}/s.

 Ecology

-Example of riparian vegetation along Coquitlam River, species shown is Douglas fir.
+Example of riparian vegetation along Coquitlam River, species shown is Black Cottonwood.

 The Coquitlam River is a part of the Fraser Lowland ecosection and Coastal Western Hemlock biogeoclimatic zone.
 The undeveloped land surrounding the river includes an oxbow lake, wetlands, and side channels.
 This riparian habitat includes a variety of vegetation from evergreens such as western red cedars to deciduous black cottonwoods.
 This forested area provides cover for animals such as black-tailed deer and racoons within the urban landscape in the lower reaches of the river.
 The river and its tributaries are home to 24 different species of fish, 5 of these salmonids.
 These salmon are a critical part of this ecosystem, providing a source of food for species such as black bears and bald eagles.
 After spawning, the fish carcasses decompose on banks and release nutrients in the soil for vegetation such as salmonberries.